dodona-edu/dodona-edu.github.io/en/tested/README.md

 - `git` - to get the exercises on Dodona.
 You can find more information in [chapter 1 of the book *Pro Git*](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git), which explains how to install Git for various operating systems (Mac, Windows, Linux).
 - a text editor (like Notepad++) to create and edit text files

-In this tutorial, we explain how to create a simple exercises with TESTed and make the exercise available in Dodona.
+In this tutorial, we explain how to create a simple exercise with TESTed and make the exercise available in Dodona.
 The exercise we're creating is called "write".
 The problem statement is: